|Nutritional Guidelines (per serving)|

 Add enough rum, apple brandy, or water in a small saucepan to just cover the bottom.

 Add the apples, molasses, butter, cinnamon, ginger, nutmeg, allspice, and salt and stir to blend.

-Place over low heat partially covers and simmer gently until the apples are tender about 30 minutes.
+Place over low heat, partially covered, and simmer gently until the apples are tender about 20 to 30 minutes.
+Serve warm.

 Comparing Apples to Apples